 No matter why you’re investing, there’s a suitable portfolio for you.
 It all depends on what you want to do with your profits.
 If you’re saving up for a long-term goal, there are low-yield bonds, which offer a low level of risk.

 As mentioned earlier, most investors are risk-averse.
 What about those who venture into the riskier investments, though?
 First, you must understand that investment is not gambling, even with high-risk assets.

 Higher risk indeed provides a higher return if the investment is successful.
 The investor must be paid a premium for the risk they take.
 Knowing the purpose behind your investment needs is the first key to opening your portfolio door.

 How much risk are you willing to take?
 Reverting to the first key.
 With high risk and volatility, losing a chunk of money is possible.

 However, with a well-diversified portfolio, that loss can be mitigated.
 Assessing your risk tolerance is important in determining where to allocate your resources.
 Do you go for safe, low-yield municipal bonds and certificates of deposit?

 Or do you risk high and allocate your resources to IPOs (initial public offerings) and high-yield, long-term bonds?

 Study the Market

 When it comes to designing an investment portfolio, you have countless options.
 Publicly traded companies are everywhere.
 Everyone is issuing stocks.
 What to buy, what to avoid?
 How volatile is the investment you’re considering?
 Is it in constant rise and decline?

-Investors don’t just throw their money at flashy looking stocks or new “fad” bonds.
+Investors don’t just throw their money at flashy-looking stocks or new “fad” bonds.
 They study the market.
-Companies are never stable, what goes up must come down.
-Study the performance of the company you are thinking about investing in, read past financial data.
+Companies are never stable; what goes up must come down.
+Study the company’s performance you are considering investing in, and read past financial data.